 Britta and her husband have one daughter and two cats.
 When she’s not working, she enjoys exploring our public lands on day hikes with her daughter and planning just how many native and xeric plants she can fit in her yard.

-Scholarship Program Coordinator and Course Advisor - Denver
+Scholarship Program Coordinator - Denver

-Scholarship Program Coordinator and Course Advisor
+Scholarship Program Coordinator

 Nohemi came to COBS in 2019 as the Scholarship Program Coordinator after receiving a Master’s in Higher Education Administration from the University of Denver.
 She was born and raised in Dallas, even obtaining an Environmental Engineering degree from Southern Methodist University.
 Upon moving to Denver, she was shocked to learn about the inequities in access to nature for different communities despite living in a metro area close to the mountains.
 As scholarship coordinator she combines her interests in expanding access to education and outdoor adventures to disinvested communities, especially youth of color.
 Increasing representation and visibility of underrepresented folks in outdoor recreation is one of her driving forces which has led her to be involved with the local chapters of organizations such as Latino Outdoors, Brown Girls Climb, and Women’s Wilderness.

-Human Resources Generalist - Denver
+Human Resources Generalist - Leadville